tycrek/degoogle/README.md

 ## Desktop applications

 - Chrome
   - [Ungoogled Chromium](https://github.com/Eloston/ungoogled-chromium) - Chromium (which Chrome and countless other browsers are built on top of) is one of the cleanest and light-weight browsers available.
-This version cuts out all the Google crap. *Editor note: I've used it for a work project and it's ridiculously fast.*
+This version cuts out all the Google crap.
   - [Firefox](https://firefox.com/) - Built by Mozilla.
 Huge extension library; great for privacy.
     - [Waterfox](https://www.waterfox.net/) - Based on Firefox, but specifically 64-bit *only* with an emphasis on speed and privacy.
 Has a "classic" version built off older Firefox for legacy extension support and also an "alpha" version built off Quantum.
 It doesn't collect any telemetry and also removes Pocket from the alpha release.
 Project is run by [Alex Kontos](https://github.com/MrAlex94/) and is constantly in active development..
 Looks very clean and fast.
-Android versions are in the works too. *Editor note: This is the browser I primarily use*
+Android versions are in the works too.
   - [Vivaldi](https://vivaldi.com/) - Privacy-focused browser.
 Appears to be very customizable and feature-rich.
   - [Brave](https://brave.com/) - Another very popular privacy-focused browser.
 Boasts "up to 8x faster than Chrome and Safari".
 Automatically blocks ads and trackers so you don't have to.
   - [Tor Browser](https://www.torproject.org/download/) - Firefox-based browser routed through the onion network.
 Automatically has a few privacy extensions installed (such as HTTPS Everywhere).
 Be careful using it in public though, as it *can* look like a pretty suspicious piece of software.
 Available for Windows, Linux, macOS, and Android.